isc-projects/kea/doc/guide/lease-expiration.rst

-When lease affinity is enabled (i.e. when ``hold-reclaimed-time`` is configured to a value greater than zero), the server will still reclaim leases according to the parameters described in `Configuring Lease Reclamation <#lease-reclaim-config>`__, but the reclaimed leases will be held in the database (rather than removed) for a specified amount of time.
+When lease affinity is enabled (i.e. when ``hold-reclaimed-time`` is configured to a value greater than zero), the server will still reclaim leases according to the parameters described in :ref:`lease-reclaim-config`, but the reclaimed leases will be held in the database for a specified amount of time rather than removed.
 When the client returns, the server will first verify whether there are any reclaimed leases associated with this client and will re-assign them if possible.
 However, it is important to note that any reclaimed lease may be assigned to another client if that client specifically asks for it.
-Therefore, lease affinity does not guarantee that the reclaimed lease will be available for the client who used it before; it merely increases the chances for the client to be assigned the same lease.
-If the lease pool is small (this mostly applies to DHCPv4 for which address space is small), there is an increased likelihood that the expired lease will be assigned to another client.
+Therefore, lease affinity does not guarantee that the reclaimed lease will be available for the client who used it before; it merely increases the chances of the client being assigned the same lease.
+If the lease pool is small - namely, in DHCPv4, for which address space is small - there is an increased likelihood that the expired lease will be assigned to another client.

 Consider the following configuration: